 Our current one-design fleets consist of Day Sailers and Lasers.
 We also offer handicap racing using the Portsmouth Yardstick as our rating system for keel boats (cruisers).
 This system not only accommodates the cruising fleet but also has ratings for centerboard, dagger board and multi-hull boats as well.

-Day Sailers race on Wednesday evenings at 6pm beginning on May 9, 2018
+Day Sailers race on Wednesday evenings at 6pm.
+Start date to be announced.

 The Fleet is family-friendly and welcomes newcomers to racing.
 Spinakers are optional.

 The Day Sailer Captain is Lee Petersen.
 (507) 440-7461.